1. Look for a partner that works with clients like you

 Actually, 90 percent of data breaches impact small business, says a recent report from Trustwave®, a cybersecurity consultancy.
 Data breaches can cost you more than you think.

-So, check out the answering services cybersecurity capabilities.
-Ideally, you want a live answering service that places a high priority on security—one that takes your protocols and procedures seriously—and follows them.
+So, review their cybersecurity capabilities.
+Ideally, you want a company that places a high priority on security—one that takes your protocols and procedures seriously—and follows them.

 Also, check out the company’s backup plans and procedures.
 Do they have a plan that keeps the company up and running if something untoward happens?
-If the answering service goes down because of an emergency, so do you.
+If the call center goes down because of an emergency, so do you.
 That would be bad for business.

-Keep these eight tips in mind when reviewing answering services.
+Keep these nine tips in mind when reviewing phone answering services.
 They’ll help you find one that fits your exact needs the first time.
-Some companies create a checklist of things they want in an answering service first, then start interviewing companies.
+Some companies create a checklist of things they want first, then start interviewing companies.
 This approach can be useful.

-Good answering services can make or break a business.
+Good live receptionist can make or break a business.
 They can help build customer loyalty, improve customer service, and boost productivity and efficiency, driving business growth.
-But that can only happen if you find the right 24-hour live answering service—one that fits your exact needs.
+But that can only happen if you find the right service—one that fits your exact needs.